 If we check several studies, we will find that currently the India pallets market is segmented into composite wood, wood, plastics, paper and metal.
 And out of all these materials, the pallets made from wood are a key part of the system that helps to transport goods to stores.
 But the consistent cutting down of trees for creating wood pallets or other wood products is causing environmental imbalance.
 And as per a report, if the present state of felling trees continues and conservation efforts are not scaled up, the world will lose forests equivalent the size of India by 2050.

 So, the initiative by Michiel Vos seems fruitful as well as sustainable for India.
-India should take a decision to do innovative and creative inventions as such to utilize the coconut husks piled up in every corner.
+India should take a decision to promote such innovative and creative inventions as this to utilize the coconut husks piled up in every corner.